fduquea/42_exams/Exam02/Level 1/camel_to_snake/README.md

 Disclaimer: This one is weird, the subject allows the use of malloc, free and realloc but honestly it looks such an easy subject that I don't see where I would need it.
 It also doesn't mention the number of arguments allowed or if it wants a new line after, but we can see that it wants the newline in the examples, and it also only uses 1 argument, so I also added a check that wants it to only be 1 argument or the program will only display a newline.

-The provided code represents a program called `camel_to_snake` that converts a string from lowerCamelCase format to snake_case format.
+The provided subject asks for a program called `camel_to_snake` that converts a string from lowerCamelCase format to snake_case format.
 Here's a brief overview of the implementation:

 - The program checks if there is exactly one command-line argument passed (excluding the program name).
 - If there is a single argument, the program proceeds with the conversion operation.